writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 Salary Survey
 --------------

-The biggest thing that we're excited about is a new `Salary Survey`_.
+The biggest thing that we're excited about is a new :doc:` Salary Survey </surveys/salary-survey-sep-2019>`.
-The goal here is to help understand a bit more about the pay scales and benefits in the software industry particularly around documentation.
+Our goal is to help people understand the pay scales and benefits in the software industry around documentation.
-We hope that this will help people get a better understanding of what an appropriate salary is.
+This will help people get a better understanding of what an appropriate salary is, and then negotiate for a better one.
-Most importantly,
-if people are being underpaid we hope this information will allow them to negotiate for more.

 The survey is 21 questions broken up into 4 parts.
-Please go ahead and fill it out here: https://www.surveymonkey.com/r/wtd-salary-2019
+Please fill it out here: https://www.surveymonkey.com/r/wtd-salary-2019

-.. _Salary Survey: http://
+The salary will be open until October 15th, 2019, after that we will process the data and publish the results.

 Community Interviews
 ---------------------